Berserk – 1 – An introduction to obsession

 It’s established then that Guts is seriously pissed off about something; right at the end of the episode we flash back to Guts’ past and see him as an energetic younger man (teenager, no doubt).
 The rest of this anime is now dedicated to discovering the reasons behind Guts’ fall into such haunted monstrosity.
 And at this moment we are hooked.

-10 replies on “Berserk – 1 – An introduction to obsession”
+10 responses to “Berserk – 1 – An introduction to obsession”

 I still think the Berserk anime should be redone like Hellsing.
 Make it an OVA and actually follow the manga.
 Of course, if might be a lot of money since Berserk is going to be quite a long running manga series, but could probably win it all back in sales off the DVD’s.